Hypothyroidism (underactive thyroid)

 Hypothyroidism (underactive thyroid) is a condition in which your thyroid gland doesn't produce enough of certain important hormones.

-The signs and symptoms of hypothyroidism vary widely, depending on the severity of the hormone deficiency.
-But in general, any problems you do have tend to develop slowly, often over a number of years.
+The signs and symptoms of hypothyroidism vary, depending on the severity of the hormone deficiency.
+But in general, any problems you have tend to develop slowly, often over a number of years.

-At first, you may barely notice the symptoms of hypothyroidism, such as fatigue and sluggishness, or you may simply attribute them to getting older.
+At first, you may barely notice the symptoms of hypothyroidism, such as fatigue and weight gain, or you may simply attribute them to getting older.
 But as your metabolism continues to slow, you may develop more obvious signs and symptoms.
 Hypothyroidism signs and symptom may include:

 Advanced hypothyroidism, known as myxedema, is rare, but when it occurs it can be life-threatening.
 Signs and symptoms include low blood pressure, decreased breathing, decreased body temperature, unresponsiveness and even coma.
 In extreme cases, myxedema can be fatal.